msc-network/msc-metadata/README.md

 ## Contributing

+If you would like to contribute to the future of Music Metadata then get in touch on the issues tab.

 Bug reports and pull requests are welcome on GitHub at https://github.com/CromonMS/mscmetadata.

 ## License